aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/addsectionzoomframe/_index.md

 ---

-## addSectionZoomFrame(float, float, float, float, com.aspose.slides.ISection, com.aspose.slides.IPPImage) method
+## addSectionZoomFrame(float x, float y, float width, float height, Section section, PPImage image)  method

  Adds a new Section Zoom object to the end of a collection with a predefined image.